 - Severity: Measuring the severity of the result caused by a possible hazard or real hazard

-- Residual Risk: The level of risk remaining after analyzing the risk, reducing the risk and implementing corrective and effective controls
+- Residual Risk: The level of risk remaining after analyzing the risk, reducing the risk, and implementing corrective and effective controls

 - Detection: The act of identifying the risk before it causes damage

 - FDA: The US Food and Drug Administration, a government body that is subordinate to the US Department of Health and Human Services.
-FDA coordinates supervision and regulation of food and drug (pharmaceutical) products for humans and animals, cosmetics, medical devices and electromagnetic devices, blood products and tobacco products in the United States.
+FDA coordinates the supervision and regulation of food and drug (pharmaceutical) products for humans and animals, cosmetics, medical devices and electromagnetic devices, blood products, and tobacco products in the United States.

 What is Risk Management?

-The basic definition of risk management is the systematic application of various policies, procedures and techniques for conducting risk analysis, assessment, control and monitoring.
+The basic definition of risk management is the systematic application of various policies, procedures, and techniques for conducting risk analysis, assessment, control, and monitoring.
 Risk management is a very important part of the quality management system.

-The risk management process includes the stages of identifying and evaluating each of the potential risks, an analysis of the manner in which the risks may occur, the expected consequences, the assessment of the relative probability of occurrence and the probability of identifying the risk before damage occurs.
+The risk management process includes the stages of identifying and evaluating each of the potential risks, an analysis of the manner in which the risks may occur, the expected consequences, the assessment of the relative probability of occurrence, and the probability of identifying the risk before damage occurs.

 Assessing the risk of occurrence of any hazard depends on the relative probability of its occurrence and what the consequences of the damage (the severity of the damage) may be.